Dysport abobotulinumtoxinA logo

 Patients must be enrolled to access all IPSEN CARES support offerings.

-Patient and HCP download the IPSEN CARES Enrollment Form and complete it at the office.
+• Patient and HCP download the IPSEN CARES Enrollment Form and complete it at the office.
 The form is submitted electronically or by printing and faxing it to IPSEN CARES.
-The patient can also self-enroll.

-Once a completed Enrollment Form is received, an IPSEN CARES Patient Access Specialist will conduct a benefits verification to review the patient’s out-of-pocket costs associated with the Ipsen medication.
+• Once a completed Enrollment Form is received, an IPSEN CARES Patient Access Manager will conduct a benefits verification to review the patient’s out-of-pocket costs associated with Dysport.
 Additional support offerings for which the patient may be eligible will be discussed at that time.

 Patient Authorization